 - What can I/we do to help?

-Here are some tips for having a conversation with your son or daughter:
+Here are some tips for having a conversation with your student:

 - Choose a good time.
 Don’t do it if someone is rushed or has another commitment.
 Wait until all of you can have a relaxed and calm discussion.